fastscape-lem/fastscapelib/doc/source/guide_flow.md

 {py:meth}`~fastscapelib.FlowGraph.update_routes()` will execute all the operators one after each other.

-Here are a few examples from simple to more advanced strategies (grid setup is skipped for more clarity, see the [flow graph full example above](guide-flow-graph)).
+Here below are a few examples from simple to more advanced strategies (grid setup is skipped for more clarity, see the [flow graph full example above](guide-flow-graph)).

 ### Single Direction Flow Routing